 Adding a Frequently Asked Questions (FAQ) page to your site is a great way to increase website credibility while being helpful and informative.
 Additionally, it makes a timid novice more comfortable, and put their mind at ease.
 When creating a FAQ page, include questions such as:

 - How long is a class?

 - What can I expect?

 - What should I bring?

 - Can I bring friends?

 Don’t lose your clients attention once they’ve exited your site.
-Add an online store to sell single class passes (for clients who not ready to commit), as well as multiple class passes (for clients who are all-in).
-Additionally, you can add the apparel necessary for a successful class to your online store, for a one-stop-shop!
+Add an online store to sell single class passes (for clients who not ready to commit) as well as multiple class passes (for clients who are all-in).
+Additionally, you can add the apparel necessary for a successful class to your online store and for a one-stop-shop!

-Creating your fitness site may seem a difficult feat – once you get the ball rolling, you’ll have your picture perfect site in no time.
+Creating your personal trainer website may seem a difficult feat – once you get the ball rolling, you’ll have your picture perfect site in no time.
 Let us know in the comments how these tips have worked for you!